Muhaxhir: Bosnia

 During the Christian Austro-Hungarian rule in Bosnia and Herzegovina, many Muslim Bosniaks left Bosnia and settled in Albania.
 The popular destinations were Shijak, Borake in Durrës County and Prizren, Peja in Kosovo.
-The reason for the immigration was the Islamic Religion, which the Bosniaks and other Muslims in Bosnia wanted to remain.
-Being the only Muslim Country in Europa, Albania was the only possible destination for the refugees.
+The reason for the immigration was the Islamic religion, which the Bosniaks and other Muslims in Bosnia wanted to remain.
+Being the only Muslim country in Europe, Albania was the only possible destination for the refugees.
 With the creation of Kingdom of Yugoslavia, another wave of immigration continued towards Albania.
-The Albanian Government settled the Bosniaks in Tirana and Durres.
+The Albanian government settled the Bosniaks in Tirana and Durrës.

 Caucasus

-The events of the Circassian genocide, namely the ethnic cleansing, killing, forced migration, and expulsion of the majority of the Circassians from their historical homeland in the Caucasus, resulted in the death of approximately at least 600,000 Caucasian natives up to 1,500,000 deaths, and the successful migration of the remaining of 40,000-100,000 Circassians which immigrated to Kosovo and Albania due to intermittent Russian attacks from 1768 to 1917.
+The events of the Circassian genocide, namely the ethnic cleansing, killing, forced migration, and expulsion of the majority of the Circassians from their historical homeland in the Caucasus, resulted in the death of approximately at least 600,000 Caucasian natives up to 1,500,000 deaths, and the successful migration of the remaining of 40,000 Circassians which immigrated to Kosovo and Albania due to intermittent Russian attacks from 1768 to 1917.

 The Circassians quickly assimilated into the Muslim Albanian culture and have only limited contact with the Circassian diaspora today.
 The Circassians founded many villages in Kosovo like Hajvalia in Prishtina.
-They settled in Cities like Prishtina, Ferizaj and Podujeve and were known by the Albanian society as brave and honest people.
+They settled in the cities of Prishtina, Ferizaj and Podujevë and were known by the Albanian society as brave and honest people.